 Dad only heard the words of the toddler’s mouth and not the real question.
 The real question was: ‘Can I have your attention dad?’
 The toddler’s heart’s desire was to be treated as valuable and therefore receive his father’s time and attention.

 Here then is a very important principle: People may often reveal very significant things about themselves and their circumstances when they are answering questions that are carefully and wisely put to them by people who are truly listening to them.

 The trouble is that so few people use questions carefully and wisely, and even fewer people are careful and wise in receiving the response of the person they asked the question of.
 But questions are such an important – if basic – tool that we need to develop our skills in asking and hearing if we are to get closer to people and have meaningful relationships.
 Here are some thoughts to hold along with questions.

-• Greet the person when and how it is appropriate to do so.
+- Greet the person when and how it is appropriate to do so.
 Try and be creative in greeting people.
-Try and sound like you mean it, too.
+Try to sound like you mean the greeting, too.

 If your questions are touching a person’s heart, it may take them a little while to respond – they may not even respond at all on that occasion, but they may do so later.
 Listening is a vitally important tool that needs to be used alongside questions, so don’t be afraid of silences after you have asked questions!
 Train yourself by keeping on asking questions in your own heart and mind.
 Discipline yourself by questions too.
 Be constantly asking yourself questions like: